Skip to main content

 (str g ", " name "!")))

-The & [greeting] captures extra arguments via destructuring. or provides the default value when greeting is nil.
+The & [greeting] destructures any extra arguments. or substitutes a default when greeting is nil.

 Learn more: Functions and Recursion, Destructuring